top of page

 Whenever we step onto a trail, we carry with us a shared responsibility to be thoughtful stewards of the natural beauty and unique environments that make our region so extraordinary.
 I believe that's why exploring with an organization dedicated to stewardship and education makes every hike even more meaningful.

-If you’re looking for an experience where you’ll not only get to see some of the best spots to hike, fish, camp, and explore around the Bay Area, but where you’ll truly experience what makes that place so special while enjoying the joyful company of others, you should consider joining us on one of our programs at Saved By Nature!
+If you're looking for an experience where you'll not only discover some of the best places to hike, fish, camp, and explore around the Bay Area, but truly experience what makes these landscapes so special — all while enjoying the joyful company of others — we invite you to 👉🏻 join one of our upcoming events and 👉🏻 explore our full range of program offerings at Saved By Nature.

 Ultimately, at Saved By Nature, we hit the trails to promote environmental equity and provide access for everyone to enjoy the land we love.
 Every step we take is an investment in both our health and the health of the San Francisco Bay Area!